os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 </style>
 #### M-Mode programming
 - M-Mode is the **highest privilege mode** of hart (hardware thread) in RISC-V
-- In M-Mode, hart has **full access to the underlying functions of the computer system**
+- Hart can **fully access to the underlying functions of the computer system** under M-Mode.
 - The most important feature of M-Mode is **intercept and handle interrupt/exception**
-   - **Synchronous exception**: generated during execution, i.e. accessing an invalid register address, or executing an instruction with an invalid opcode
+   - **Synchronous exception**: generated during instruction execution, i.e. accessing an invalid register address, or executing an instruction with an invalid opcode
-   - **Asynchronous Interrupt**: Asynchronous external events or interrupts, such as clock interrupts
+   - **Asynchronous Interrupt**: Asynchronous external events or interrupts, such as timer interrupts
 - RISC-V requires the implementation of **precise exception**: to ensure that all instructions before the exception are fully executed, and subsequent instructions have not started to execute

 ---